-Canon M10 versus Panasonic GX80
+Canon M10 vs Panasonic GX80

-The Canon EOS M10 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in October 2015 and April 2016.
+The Canon EOS M10 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in October 2015 and April 2016.
 Both the M10 and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (M10) and a Four Thirds (GX80) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (20 percent) than the Canon M10.
 Moreover, the GX80 is substantially heavier (42 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the GX80 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the M10 gets 255 shots out of its LP-E12 battery, while the GX80 can take 290 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the GX80 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.